 While acknowledging each county's responsibility for its own wastes, the limits to the logic on indigenous disposal can be seen from the changing national borders within Europe over the last century.
 For Slovenia for instance (which has one nuclear power reactor), its capital city Ljubljana has politically lain within seven different states in the last 100 years.

-The South Australian Royal Commission into the Nuclear Fuel Cycle report in May 2016 notes:
+The South Australian Nuclear Fuel Cycle Royal Commission report in May 2016 notes:

 There are international models that address the transfer

 of waste between countries.
 The Basel Convention, which applies to hazardous wastes other than radioactive waste, imposes requirements upon the transfer of hazardous wastes between countries; namely the transfer shall only take place where prior informed consent has been received and only if the transfer represents an environmentally sound solution.
 Hazardous wastes are commercially transferred under

 this regime.
 While the Joint Convention applies equivalent requirements to transfers of radioactive waste between countries, there are no operating models for the commercial transfer of used fuel for disposal.